Blotch3D/Blotch3D/readme.md

 -   More than one 3D window per process

 Unity3D is a Cadillac 3D library that does virtually anything.
-See the Unity3D site for details, but generally, if your profits or funding is less than \$100K per year on your Unity3D product, then Unity3D is free.
+See the Unity3D site for details, but generally when your business revenue exceeds \$200K per year, you pay less than a few percent of it to Unity.
-If you make more per year, then you pay Unity3D less than 1% of profits that year.
 So, that's probably worth every penny when you think about it, especially since it is Unity3D that would probably be what sells your product.
-The binaries are larger, and learning curve is certainly steeper, though.
+Development is different in that you place and configure objects with the GUI, and write C# code only when you want things to behave a unique way.

 Godot game engine.
 Not as feature-rich as Unity3D but still fairly rich.
 This seems to be pretty much open source and requires no royalties or other fees, but check the details.
 Supports C#, among other languages.
 Don't know how a bare-bones example compares to Blotch3D.

+FNA is another replacement for Microsoft's XNS, just like Monogame, which is what Blotch3D sits upon.

 I haven't investigated it, but MonoGame.Extended seems to provide some but not all of the same features as Blotch3D.
 You could even try using